EGR304-2025-F-105/Team105.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

-1. How will your team communicate?
+1. During the weekend, there will be virtual discussions about the project dependant on individual's schedule.
-2. How will you handle instructor correspondence?
-Who is responsible?
-How will that be communicated with/back to the group?
+1. Pairs of two will handle physical instructor correspondence and report back during the meetings.
+When it comes to virtual, there will be one person who then will document what is said and report back to the group.

 ## Meeting Schedule